 How is the OKI region doing?

-Following progress in reducing fine particle pollution, the region has attained the annual PM2.5 standards.
+Following progress in reducing fine particle pollution, the region has attained the annual particulate matter 2.5 (PM2.5) standards.
 The area must continue to maintain the standards, keep previous regulatory commitments, and continue to demonstrate transportation conformity.
 PM2.5 refers to a complex mixture of fine particulates, primarily from fossil fuel combustion.
-It is emitted directly and will also form indirectly through reactions with precursor emissions, especially NOX.
+It is emitted directly and will also form indirectly through reactions with precursor emissions, especially NOx.
 A primary contributor to transportation-related PM2.5 is diesel emissions.